xinjie-liu/xinjie-liu.github.io/_projects/game.md

 ## About

-This is the first project of my master's thesis (June 2022 - October 2022).
+This is the first project of my master's thesis.
 The work is with [Lasse Peters](https://lasse-peters.net/) and [Prof. Javier Alonso-Mora](https://www.autonomousrobots.nl/index.html).
 I developed an adaptive game solver that jointly estimates agents' objectives using gradient and solves for generalized Nash equilibrium strategies in non-cooperative dynamic games for safe interaction.

 ## Abstract